 Jane Elliott co-founded Directions Media in 1998 along with husband, the late Scott Elliott.
 Both had previously founded Wessex, one of the first companies to offer desktop mapping and digital street and demographic data packaged together.
 Ms. Elliott has guided the company toward substantial growth during the Directions’ fifteen year history as the first entirely online geospatial publication.

 Joe Francica is the editor-in-chief, vice-publisher and member of the board of directors of Directions Media that includes Directions Magazine, the world’s top-ranked publication for location intelligence, geographic information systems (GIS), and wireless location-based technology.
-He is the chairman and founder of two conferences sponsored by Directions Media: The Location Intelligence Conference, now in its seventh year, and the Rocket City Geospatial Conference held annually in Huntsville, Alabama.
+He is the chairman and founder of two conferences sponsored by Directions Media: The Location Intelligence Conference, now in its tenth year, and the Rocket City Geospatial Conference held annually in Huntsville, Alabama.

 Personally, Mr. Francica has authored numerous articles and editorials on topics ranging from market research, wireless location-based services, retail trade area analysis, and the use of geographic information system (GIS) technology for business applications.
 During the past year, because of the tremendous growth in the location technology market, he has been sought out for his market guidance by the national media, venture capitalists, and market research groups.